- Challenges in healthcare analytics

 Some organizations still keep data separately, using several repositories.
 Instead, they should create a comprehensive source system to get full access to insights and gauge their performance on a macro level.

-We should note that the healthcare industry involves not only providers and physicians, but also third parties in the face of insurance companies, registries, etc. Secured and meaningful data is a good opportunity for organizations to save money.
+We should note that the healthcare industry involves not only providers and physicians, but also third parties like, insurance companies, registries, etc. Secured and meaningful data is a good opportunity for organizations to save money.
 All they need is to represent their healthcare facilities in a more accurate way using data collection tools and advanced methods.